-Some women feel like now isn't a good time to have a You may also worry you won't be able to continue on in school.
-Because abortion is a permanent decision, it can be a good idea to take a couple of days to get as much information as you can about all your options to make the best choice for you.
+Some women feel like now isn't a good time to have a baby.
+You may also worry you won't be able to continue in school.
+Because abortion is a permanent decision, it may be a good idea to take a couple of days to get as much information as you can about all your options to make the best choice for you.

-Medication Abortion (First Trimester — Up to 10 Weeks LMP) You may hear the abortion pill referred to as medication abortion, early medication abortion, RU486, or the two doses involved—Mifeprex (Mifepristone) and Mifeprostol.
+Medication Abortion (First Trimester — Up to 10 Weeks since last menstrual period) You may hear the abortion pill referred to as medication abortion, early medication abortion, RU486, or the two doses involved—Mifeprex (Mifepristone) and Mifeprostol.
 The abortion pill is intended to end a pregnancy through abortion in a woman who has had her last period within the past ten weeks (70 days).

-The FOA has approved the abortion pill up to the 70th day after a woman's last menstrual period.
-Unfortunately, some doctors put women at an even greater risk of injury by prescribing the abortion pill to a woman who is past the FDA's approved 70-day-limit Sadly, some doctors have been arrested and charged with giving the pill to women who were not even pregnant.
+The FDA has approved the abortion pill up to the 70th day after a woman's last menstrual period.
+Unfortunately, some doctors put women at an even greater risk of injury by prescribing the abortion pill to a woman who is past the FDA's approved 70-day-limit.
+Sadly, some doctors have been arrested and charged with giving the pill to women who were not even pregnant.

-We want you to be safe, no matter what you choose Whether you choose abortion. parenting or adoption, if think you might be pregnant, make sure you have an ultrasound before you make your choice.
-Ask for a doctor or other qualified medical professional (registered nurse or sonographer) to do an ultrasound to make sure you're pregnant and within the ten weeks (70 days) the FDA requires for the abortion pill.
+We want you to be safe, no matter what you choose.
+Whether you choose abortion, parenting, or adoption, if you think you might be pregnant, make sure you have an ultrasound before you make your choice.
+Ask for a doctor or other qualified medical professional (registered nurse or sonographer) to do an ultrasound to make sure you are indeed pregnant and within the ten weeks (70 days) the FDA requires for the abortion pill.

 If you choose to end your pregnancy with a medication abortion, you will need to make three separate visits to the doctor's office:

-1. On the first visit, you will be given three pills (Mifepristone)_ This will to begin the process of ending your pregnancy by causing the death of your embryo.
-Note: If you change your mind after the first visit, please contact us and will connect you with a network of doctors who can reverse the effects of Mifepristone in some cases.
+1. On the first visit, you will be given three pills (Mifepristone).
+This will begin the process of ending your pregnancy by causing the death of your embryo.
+Note: If you change your mind after the first visit, please contact us and we will connect you with a network of doctors who can reverse the effects of Mifepristone in some cases.

 2. Two days later, if your embryo has not been expelled from your body, you will be given a second drug, Misoprostol, which induces labor, to complete the abortion.